 Launch the test as usual.

-If you use the endpoint, you cannot specify server locations.
+If you use the tunnel, you cannot specify server locations.
 In this case, LoadNinja uses the default location: US East (N. Virginia).

 To perform load testing of local applications with more than 15 virtual users involved: